AnthonySwain/o2tunerRecipes/ParticleSpecificMaps/README.md

 ## Optimisations

 ***ExampleCSVInputs*** contains examples of input CSV files that the optimisations below take as input.

+***zdc_skip*** is a variable in all config files - it indicates whether the ZDC detectors should be included in the simulations.

 ### cylinder_xy
 Finds the optimal mapping for a cylinder given a certain region with Zmin,Zmax and maximum radius as constraints given.